DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         </a>
     </p>
     <p>
-        To make this effect reality, you’ll subclass
+        To make this effect reality, you'll subclass
         <code>
             NSCollectionViewFlowLayout
         </code>